 By being able to better access, appraise and put into use large-scale data, advanced analytics and the actionable knowledge this generates, clinicians can drive continual improvements in the care they provide.
 This project is improving clinicians’, researchers’, patients’ and the public’s understanding of the different platforms and channels available for knowledge sharing so that insights and learnings are shared across the Better Care community and beyond.

 Catalyst Project Team

-Project Directors: Philip Scott, University of Portsmouth; Jeremy Wyatt, University of Southampton
+Project Leads: Philip Scott, University of Portsmouth; Jeremy Wyatt, University of Southampton

 Team members: Lindsay Turner, Faculty of Clinical Informatics; James Mitchell, Keele University; Jan Hoogewerf, Faculty of Clinical Informatics